 - ✓ Discuss Communication Modes.
 Use the platform video, voice call, and messaging systems - ✓ Make Contact Frequently.
 This is especially during the first few weeks to build a trusting relationship. - ✓ Follow up.
 When you make a commitment follow through.
 Send a quick thank you after a meeting. - ✓ Be appreciative.
 Everyone is busy and it takes real guts to open up to someone new! - ✓ Maintain confidentiality.
-All discussions should be confidential in nature, unless the mentor agrees that you may bring up your conversation topics with other people.
+All discussions should be confidential in nature, unless the mentee agrees that you may bring up a particular challenge with other people who might be able to help.
 Of course if safety is a concern, always speak up. - ✓ Be professional.
 Your language, response style, appearance and demeanor will all make an impression